APRAND/pymavlink-bindings/README.md

 # pymavlink-bindings
 **[Work in progress]**

-Reduce CPU useage where ever pymavlink is used.
+Reduce CPU useage whereever pymavlink is used.
 Works with MAVLinkv2 and Python3.

 ## Setup